-With this configuration, in each period of the time frame of the problem, the electric demand is supplied by the cogeneration plant or the electric network, and the thermal demand is covered by the cogeneration plant and/or the boiler (Fig. 1).
-The surplus electricity produced by the cogeneration plant and not consumed by the factory is exported to the electric grid and sold.
+We consider a system composed of a steam boiler and a cogeneration plant fed by fuel oil and natural gas, respectively.
+With this configuration, the thermal demand is satisfied by the boiler or the cogeneration plant, whereas the electric demand is covered by the electric network or the cogeneration plant (Fig. 1).
 This configuration is quite flexible, since it is also valid for consumers without a cogeneration system or thermal demand.